kdheepak/plexos2duckdb/README.md

    target/release/plexos2duckdb
    ```

-3. Copy the binary to a directory in your PATH:
+3. Copy the binary to a directory in your `PATH`:

    ```shell
    # MacOS/Linux